How To Calculate Pay Raises: Quick Guide

-In this article, we’ll break down the pay raise calculation process into simple steps.
-Moreover, we’ll provide straightforward examples that illustrate each calculation, equipping you with the knowledge and confidence to have that salary conversation with your employer.
+In this article, we'll break down the pay raise calculation process into simple steps and provide straightforward examples that illustrate each calculation.

 Without further ado, let's kick things off.